Tejaswinigangu/Atliq-hardware-sales-analysis/README.md

 ## Finance Report:

 - **Project Objectives:**
-    1. Create Profit and Loss (P&L) reports by [Fiscal Year](https://github.com/KirandeepMarala/Excel-Sales_Analysis/blob/main/P%26L%20Statement%20by%20Fiscal%20Year.pdf) and [Months](https://github.com/KirandeepMarala/Excel-Sales_Analysis/blob/main/P%26L%20Statement%20by%20Months.pdf).
+    1. Create Profit and Loss (P&L) reports by fiscal year and months.
-    2. Create Profit and Loss (P&L) reports by [Markets](https://github.com/KirandeepMarala/Excel-Sales_Analysis/blob/main/P%26L%20Statement%20by%20Markets.pdf).
+    2. Create Profit and Loss (P&L) reports by markets.

 - **Purpose of Financial Analytics:** Evaluate financial performance, support decision-making, and facilitate communication with stakeholders.